TuringGpt/Dashboard_Clone/envs/incident/tools/interface_1/policy.md

 Steps:
 - Acquire complete user information including name, email, role, and department
-- Check for existing records with same email address
+- Check for existing records with same email address, users should have unique email
 - Associate user with specified client or vendor if provided
-- Set status as active and record timezone information
+- Set status as active
 - Create user record with current timestamp and return user identifier

 ### Managing User Permissions